Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

     Date and time of the last modification.

 - *ID*
-    Package type identification number.
+    Packaging type identification number.
 This number is automatically assigned by the system.

 -  *Tracking number*
     Package tracking number.